-2. When, after the employee has been given written notice that his attendance requires improvement and copy of this rule, an employee has seven or more unscheduled absences during any consecutive twenty-six week period.
-The employee shall also be given written notice each time he incurs a sixth unscheduled absence during a consecutive twenty-six week period.
+2. When, after the employee has been given written notice that his/her attendance requires improvement and a copy of this rule, an employee has seven or more unscheduled absences during any consecutive twenty-six week period.
+The employee shall also be given written notice each time he/she incurs a sixth unscheduled absence during a consecutive twenty-six week period.
 An unscheduled absence occurs when an employee is absent from work without having obtained approved leave prior to the absence.
 Approval of leave, after the fact, to cover an unscheduled absence shall not prevent the absence from being considered unscheduled.
 A continuous absence for the same reason is one unscheduled absence, regardless of its duration.

 Employees Covered By This Policy